pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 # PayPal

 Bank transfers are one of the many options for handling payments within pretix.
+Payments made via bank transfer go directly to your bank account.
+There is no way for the pretix software to monitor payments arriving at your bank account.
+Thus, you have to notify the pretix software of incoming payments—either by manually approving payments as complete, or by regularly importing digital bank statements.
 This article is going to tell you how to set up a bank connection so that you can use it to receive payments via pretix.
+It is also going to tell you how to notify the pretix software of incoming payments.

 ## Prerequisites